georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 &nbsp;
 #### Working directories in R

 Your *working directory* refers to the file path on your computer where the current session of R will go to look for files.
 You need to have any external data that you are working with in a file in your working directory in order to load it into R (or know how to specify a different location, if it isn't in your working directory).
-Any output (data or charts) that you save in R will also be stored in the working directory by default unless you specifcy a different location on your computer.
+Any output (data or charts) that you save in R will also be stored in the working directory by default unless you specify a different location on your computer.

 A collection of scripts and data in R are defined as a *Project*.
 Among other things, the project will define the default working directory.
 Let's try staring a new project: